SciFiFarms/scififarms.com/pages/02.technocore/03.env-vars/docs.md

 - You can disable an option by leaving the env variable blank: `<ENV_VAR>=`.
 ! *Any* non zero length value will evalute to true.
 Even `<ENV_VAR>=false`.
 - Secrets aren't env vars!
 !
-You can run `./tc enter_secrets` to be promted for secrets you need to provide TechnoCore.
+You can run `./tc enter_secrets` to be prompted for secrets you need to provide TechnoCore.
 For more information, checkout [Using TechnoCore: Secrets](../using-technocore#secrets)
-- Documentation for environment vars needed for development can be found in the [dev.env](https://github.com/SciFiFarms/TechnoCore/blob/master/stacks/dev.env) file, as well as at [Dev: Enviornment Variables](/dev/env-vars)
+- Documentation for environment vars needed for development can be found in the [dev.env](https://github.com/SciFiFarms/TechnoCore/blob/master/stacks/dev.env) file, as well as at [Dev: Environment Variables](/dev/env-vars)

 ## Required Values
 - `DOMAIN=tc.scifi.farm` - This env is the base for the URL of all of the services TechnoCore is running.
-    For example, with this DOMAIN set, you could access the grafana service at grafana.tc.scifi.farm.
+    For example, with this DOMAIN set, you could access the Grafana service at grafana.tc.scifi.farm.
     [//]: # ( More information on domains can be found at [TechnoCore: More on DNS](../more-on-dns) )
 - `TZ=America/Denver` - See [this](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) list for the accepted timezone names.